Updated: May 2023

 - Increased water transfer across the placenta by the mother

-These factors may be influenced by the general well being of mother and baby ie. may occur if there are complications present such as diabetes, rhesus isoimmunisation, congential abnormalities, etc. But, usually no complication is present.
+These factors may be influenced by the general well being of mother and baby ie. may occur if there are complications present such as diabetes, rhesus isoimmunisation, congential abnormalities, infection, etc. But, usually no complication is present.

 Complications associated with polyhydramnios